megaiashua/Cryptographic-PDF-Signer-GUI/README.md

 Doesn't need to be python 3.11, newer versions should work too.

-Open CMD and add these libraries
+Open CMD and add these libraries.

 ```
 pip install cryptography
 pip install endesive
 ```

-In case pip fails, try updating pip or use
+In case pip fails, try updating pip or use.

 ```
 python -m pip install cryptography
 python -m pip install endesive
 ```

-After those libraries are installed, just run the signer1.0.py scrip
+After those libraries are installed, just run the signer1.0.py scrip.

 I don't know the specifics to setup Python on Linux or MacOS, if you know how to please tell me.